 - Try inferred existence by placing plain text next to a button and giving it a hover action

-- Try outlining a button rather than use a solid background color.
-Also make the text within an outlined button the same as the color of the outline
+- Try outlining a button rather than using a solid background color.
+Also, make the text within an outlined button the same as the color of the outline

 - Add image scrims or overlays to your images with a box that is tinted with your brand color.
 Lower the opacity when it's behind text.
 The text on top will pop and will appear much more crisp and legible.

-- Make sure the color in your stock photos and images compliment your brand colors
+- Make sure the color in your stock photos and images complement your brand colors

 For a deeper dive into these topic, check out the following articles:

 Find this article helpful?
-Get more content and free courses by signing up to our newsletter!
+Get more content and free courses by signing up for our newsletter!